About the Journal

-All submissions follow a double blind review process, that is, the identity of authors is never revealed to reviewers throughout the review process and vice versa.
+All submissions follow a double-blind review process, that is, the identity of authors is never revealed to reviewers throughout the review process and vice versa.
 On the whole, the evaluation process lasts four months approximately.
-First, each manuscript is sent to two reviewers who can accept, reject, or suggest that the manuscript be revised and resubmitted.
+First, each manuscript is sent to two reviewers who can accept, decline, or suggest that the manuscript be revised and resubmitted.
 In case the evaluations of the two reviewers are at variance, the following is a summary of the steps that will be taken:

 |Evaluation 1: Accept||Recommendation: Revise and resubmit|

 |Evaluation 2: Revise and resubmit|

 |Evaluation 1: Accept||Recommendation: Send to a third reviewer.
 The two concepts (out of the three) that are similar at the end of the evaluation process will be used to decide whether to accept or decline the manuscript.|